winglang/gtm/docs/use-cases/bots.md

 ## Configure your Slack application

-Head over to the Slack API Dashboard and create a new Slack app for out bot.
+Head over to the Slack API Dashboard and create a new Slack app for our bot.

 Then within the `OAuth & Permissions` section, add the following scopes to your bot token:
 - `app_mentions:read`